fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricNodeTransitionProgress.md

 ```

 ## DESCRIPTION
-The **Get-ServiceFabricNodeTransitionProgress** cmdlet gets the progress of a node transition operation that is started by using the [Start-ServiceFabricNodeTransition](./Start-ServiceFabricNodeTransition.md).
+The **Get-ServiceFabricNodeTransitionProgress** cmdlet gets the progress of a node transition operation that is started by using the [Start-ServiceFabricNodeTransition](./Start-ServiceFabricNodeTransition.md) cmdlet.
 This cmdlet returns an object of type **System.Fabric.NodeTransitionProgress**.
 The **State** property of that object indicates the current state of the operation.
 For example, Running means the operation is in progress.